wazo-platform/wazo-platform.org/content/blog/sprint-review-2003.md

 * **Calls API**: Until now, a user placing a call always had to answer the ringing line before the call was actually being placed.
 A user may now ask to auto-answer the call, so that the call is placed directly.
 In this case, the user would hear the ringback tone directly in his headphones or phone speaker.

+* **Calls events**: Until now, when a call was answered, there was only a `call_updated` event sent.
+This event was not detailed enough to distinguish if the call was answered or if something else happened.
+This release adds a `call_answered` event, so that applications can know precisely when a call was answered.

 ## Bug fixes

 * **Function keys**: BLF for DND and call forwards are now fully functional.
 BLF (Busy Lamp Fields) are small physical LEDs indicating on a physical phone whether the feature (e.g. Do Not Disturb) is currently activated for this phone.